arthurnacious/arthurnacious/README.md

 - 👋 Hi, I’m @arthurnacious
 - 👀 I’m interested in web programming && design
-- 🌱 I’m currently learning nextJs
+- 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on Laravel projects
+- 💞️ I’m looking to collaborate on vue projects
 - 💞️ I’m looking to collaborate on Next/React projects

 <!---